 The app is almost as versatile as the best contact manager for Mac.
 But currently, it only supports syncing contacts with iCloud.
 No other services are supported.

-Cardhop is worth considering if you are looking for an app to do basic contact management tasks such as searching, editing and adding contacts.
+Cardhop is worth considering if you are looking for an app to do basic contact management tasks such as searching, editing, adding and using contacts.
 But it’s not your average contacts app.
 With it, you can actually handle your contacts on Mac in a fun way.

 There are a few ways to add new contacts.
 You can do it by going to the settings and choosing New Card.
 Or, you can directly input the new contact’s information in the search bar, and this great contact manager for Mac is smart enough to automatically creating a new card.
 Don’t forget to click the Add Contact button to save the new card.